awsdocs/aws-cloud9-user-guide/doc_source/serverless-apps-toolkit.md

 ### Prerequisites<a name="deploy-sam-prereq"></a>
 + Be sure to choose a globally unique Amazon S3 bucket name\.
 + Ensure that the credentials you configured in include the appropriate read/write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, and Amazon API Gateway\.
++ For applications with deployment type `Image`, ensure you have both a globally unique Amazon S3 bucket name and an Amazon ECR repository URI to use for the deployment\.

 ### Deploying a serverless application<a name="deploy-sam-proc"></a>